TURTLEGROOVE Logo

 The biggest technical barrier to a circular fashion world is the cotton/poly blend.
 If you look at most clothes today, you will notice they are labelled "60% Cotton, 40% Polyester."
 To a recycler, this is a nightmare.
 Separating the two fibers is technically and economically challenging.
 Even if it can be done, the process will result in significant textile waste and landfill accumulation.

 One of the fibers is natural (cellulose) while the other is synthetic (plastic).
 This means that each requires a completely different recycling process.
-With no commercially viable way to separate these fibers at scale, that soft-blend hoodie will most likely end up as landfill fodder or insulation.
+There is no commercially viable way to separate these fibers at scale.
+That soft-blend hoodie will most likely end up as landfill fodder or insulation.
 This is why TURTLEGROOVE hoodies and tees are 100% Organic Cotton.
-By using a mono-material, we ensure that if the technology for cotton recycling scales up, our garments are actually "recyclable," not just "recycled."
+By using a mono-material, we ensure our garments are actually "recyclable," not just "recycled."
+This will matter if cotton recycling technology scales up.

 The Microplastic Nuance